 If you organize your website FAQ section and take the time to provide a complete, honest, and authoritative answer each one, it will be easy for prospects to find the answer they seek, whether they're browsing your website or using a search engine to do it.

-I'm going to share how we were able to help one of our clients drive 25,000 organic search visits in Q1 via FAQ page optimization in an upcoming webinar, along with several other best practices for HubSpot marketers.
-Claim your spot now before we run out of seats.
+I share how we were able to help one of our clients drive 25,000 organic search visits in Q1 via FAQ page optimization in a recordedwebinar, along with several other best practices for HubSpot marketers.
+Click here to watch.

 3. Research the Best Content (and Do It Better)